 Crypt of Winterfell

 The crypt's ironwood door, which is located in the oldest section of Winterfell near the First Keep, is old and heavy.
 The chilly and dark crypt is accessible by narrow and winding spiral stone steps which lead to multiple levels.
 One floor contains a long line of granite pillars, two by two, between which are entombed the dead of House Stark.
 It has a vaulted ceiling.

-The cavernous vault is larger than Winterfell itself, with the older kings buried in deeper and darker levels.
+The cavernous vault is larger than Winterfell itself, with older Starks buried in deeper and darker levels.
 The lowest level is said to be partly collapsed.
-The most recent tombs within the crypts are those of Lord Rickard, Brandon, and Lyanna Stark.
+The most recent tombs within the crypts are those of Lord Rickard Stark and his children, Brandon and Lyanna.
 The tombs further back, empty and unsealed, are saved for future members of House Stark.

-According to tradition the statues are only made for kings and lords, but Lord Eddard Stark had statues made of Brandon and Lyanna as exceptions.
+Breaking the tradition of only lords having statues, Lord Eddard Stark, Rickard's successor, had statues made of his deceased siblings, Brandon and Lyanna, after Robert's Rebellion.
 There is also a statue for Artos the Implacable, the younger brother of Lord Willam Stark.

 Arya Stark was a little girl when she saw the crypts for the first time; Old Nan had told her it contained spiders and rats the size of dogs.
 On that occasion, Jon Snow, having covered himself with flour, tried to scare Arya and her siblings as a ghost.
 Bran Stark played in the vault with Jon, Robb Stark, and his sisters, Arya and Sansa.
 Arya also sometimes hid in the crypts and would play come-into-my-castle and monsters and maidens amongst the stone kings.